 1. WORK AND PAYMENT.

 1.1 Project.
-The Client is hiring the Brand Ambassador to do the following: The Brand Ambassador will assist the Client with ambassador service.
+The Client is hiring the Hair Brand Ambassador to do the following: Represent and advocate the client's product line

 1.2 Schedule.
-The Brand Ambassador will begin work on August 21, 2020 and the work is ongoing.
-This Contract can be ended by either Client or Brand Ambassador at any time, pursuant to the terms of Section 6, Term and Termination.
+The Hair Brand Ambassador will begin work on June 19, 2023 and will continue until the work is completed.
+This Contract can be ended by either Client or Hair Brand Ambassador at any time, pursuant to the terms of Section 6, Term and Termination.

 1.5 Invoices.
-The Brand Ambassador will invoice the Client weekly.
+The Hair Brand Ambassador will invoice the Client at the end of the project.
 The Client agrees to pay the amount owed within 15 days of receiving the invoice.
-Payment after that date will incur a late fee of 5.0% per month on the outstanding amount.
+Payment after that date will incur a late fee of 0.0% per month on the outstanding amount.

 2. OWNERSHIP AND LICENSES.

-2.2 Brand Ambassador's Use Of Work Product.
-Once the Brand Ambassador gives the work product to the Client, the Brand Ambassador does not have any rights to it, except those that the Client explicitly gives the Brand Ambassador here.
-The Client gives the Brand Ambassador permission to use the work product as part of the Brand Ambassador's portfolio and websites, in galleries, and in other media, so long as it is to showcase the Brand Ambassador's work and not for any other purpose.
-The Brand Ambassador is not allowed to sell or otherwise use the work product to make money or for any other commercial use.
+2.2 Hair Brand Ambassador's Use Of Work Product.
+Once the Hair Brand Ambassador gives the work product to the Client, the Hair Brand Ambassador does not have any rights to it, except those that the Client explicitly gives the Hair Brand Ambassador here.
+The Client gives permission to use the work product as part of portfolios and websites, in galleries, and in other media, so long as it is to showcase the work and not for any other purpose.
+The Client does not give permission to sell or otherwise use the work product to make money or for any other commercial use.
 The Client is not allowed to take back this license, even after the Contract ends.

-2.3 Brand Ambassador's Help Securing Ownership.
-In the future, the Client may need the Brand Ambassador's help to show that the Client owns the work product or to complete the transfer.
-The Brand Ambassador agrees to help with that.
-For example, the Brand Ambassador may have to sign a patent application.
+2.3 Hair Brand Ambassador's Help Securing Ownership.
+In the future, the Client may need the Hair Brand Ambassador's help to show that the Client owns the work product or to complete the transfer.
+The Hair Brand Ambassador agrees to help with that.
+For example, the Hair Brand Ambassador may have to sign a patent application.
 The Client will pay any required expenses for this.
-If the Client can’t find the Brand Ambassador, the Brand Ambassador agrees that the Client can act on the Brand Ambassador's behalf to accomplish the same thing.
-The following language gives the Client that right: if the Client can’t find the Brand Ambassador after spending reasonable effort trying to do so, the Brand Ambassador hereby irrevocably designates and appoints the Client as the Brand Ambassador's agent and attorney-in-fact, which appointment is coupled with an interest, to act for the Brand Ambassador and on the Brand Ambassador's behalf to execute, verify, and file the required documents and to take any other legal action to accomplish the purposes of paragraph 2.1 (Client Owns All Work Product).
+If the Client can’t find the Hair Brand Ambassador, the Hair Brand Ambassador agrees that the Client can act on the Hair Brand Ambassador's behalf to accomplish the same thing.
+The following language gives the Client that right: if the Client can’t find the Hair Brand Ambassador after spending reasonable effort trying to do so, the Hair Brand Ambassador hereby irrevocably designates and appoints the Client as the Hair Brand Ambassador's agent and attorney-in-fact, which appointment is coupled with an interest, to act for the Hair Brand Ambassador and on the Hair Brand Ambassador's behalf to execute, verify, and file the required documents and to take any other legal action to accomplish the purposes of paragraph 2.1 (Client Owns All Work Product).

-2.5 Brand Ambassador's Right To Use Client IP.
-The Brand Ambassador may need to use the Client’s intellectual property to do its job.
-For example, if the Client is hiring the Brand Ambassador to build a website, the Brand Ambassador may have to use the Client’s logo.
-The Client agrees to let the Brand Ambassador use the Client’s intellectual property and other intellectual property that the Client controls to the extent reasonably necessary to do the Brand Ambassador's job.
-Beyond that, the Client is not giving the Brand Ambassador any intellectual property rights, unless specifically stated otherwise in this Contract.
+2.5 Hair Brand Ambassador's Right To Use Client IP.
+The Hair Brand Ambassador may need to use the Client’s intellectual property to do its job.
+For example, if the Client is hiring the Hair Brand Ambassador to build a website, the Hair Brand Ambassador may have to use the Client’s logo.
+The Client agrees to let the Hair Brand Ambassador use the Client’s intellectual property and other intellectual property that the Client controls to the extent reasonably necessary to do the Hair Brand Ambassador's job.
+Beyond that, the Client is not giving the Hair Brand Ambassador any intellectual property rights, unless specifically stated otherwise in this Contract.

-3. COMPETITIVE ENGAGEMENTS.
-The Brand Ambassador won’t work for a competitor of the Client until this Contract ends.
+The Hair Brand Ambassador won’t work for a competitor of the Client until this Contract ends.
 To avoid confusion, a competitor is any third party that develops, manufactures, promotes, sells, licenses, distributes, or provides products or services that are substantially similar to the Client’s products or services.
 A competitor is also a third party that plans to do any of those things.
-The one exception to this restriction is if the Brand Ambassador asks for permission beforehand and the Client agrees to it in writing.
-If the Brand Ambassador uses employees or subcontractors, the Brand Ambassador must make sure they follow the obligations in this paragraph, as well.
+The one exception to this restriction is if the Hair Brand Ambassador asks for permission beforehand and the Client agrees to it in writing.
+If the Hair Brand Ambassador uses employees or subcontractors, the Hair Brand Ambassador must make sure they follow the obligations in this paragraph, as well.